Tibet Travel Guide

 Getting to Amdo Tibet

 Amdo is perhaps the most easily accessible area as Qinghai and Gansu’s roadways are comparatively well maintained and the geography is, generally, less vertical.
 The bulk of historic Amdo is most easily accessed via Xining, the capital of Qinghai Province, although it’s southern regions are closer to Chengdu.
+The Sichuan Tibet Highway, an adventurous overland route for travelers from Mainland China to Tibet, also provides access to this unique region.

-Kham Tibet Travel Guide
+Kham Tibet Travel Guide and Tibetan Buddhism

 Kham Tibet is spread across three provinces and part of the TAR.
 The cultural areas can be found in the TAR’s eastern extremity, southern Qinghai, the western half of Sichuan, and northern Yunnan.
 This area is best known for its forests, steep mountains, and distinctive style of dress.
 Check all Kham tours to find the most suitable trip for you.